 SALT LAKE CITY PUBLIC ART PROGRAM

 The Public Art Program, which commissions artists' work for City-owned buildings and public spaces, was established by ordinance in 1984.
 The Salt Lake Art Design Board is an advisory group of citizens representing different City Council districts, appointed by the Mayor and confirmed by the City Council, to oversee Salt Lake City’s public art program.
 The Design Board members are selected for their related arts expertise and willingness to serve the community.
 The Design Board recommends artists to the Mayor for public art commissions in Salt Lake City.
-The current Design Board members include Jann Haworth, Justin Johnson, Nancy Rivera, Larissa Trout, Aurelio Velazquez, and Joe Jacoby.
-The Design Board will consult with representatives from the Salt Lake City Department of Engineering and Transportation and the East Liberty Park Community Council to help inform their artist/team selection for this project.
+The current Design Board members include Justin Johnson, Nancy Rivera, Larissa Trout, Aurelio Velazquez, and Joe Jacoby.
+The Design Board will consult with representatives from the Salt Lake City Departments of Engineering and Transportation and the East Liberty Park Community Council to help inform their artist/team selection for this project.

 SALT LAKE CITY CORPORATION ADDITIONAL POLICIES

 The City reserves the right to, at any time and for any reason, discontinue negotiations with any initially selected Applicant, and to pursue negotiations with an alternative team.
-Applicants or their agents are instructed not to contact Arts Design Board members, City officials or employees or attempt to externally manipulate or influence the procurement process in any way, other than through the instructions contained herein, from the date of release of this RFQ to the date of execution of an agreement resulting from this solicitation.
+Applicants or their agents are instructed not to contact Arts Design Board members, City officials or City employees or attempt to externally manipulate or influence the procurement process in any way, other than through the instructions contained herein, from the date of release of this RFP to the date of execution of any agreement resulting from this solicitation.
 City, in its sole discretion, may disqualify applicants who violate this paragraph.